kasima/nft-mvc/README.md

 Inspired by [TodoMVC](https://todomvc.com/), our goal is to build the _exact same_ Automated Market Maker (AMM) exchange on all smart contract platforms.

 We aim to demonstrate the language, frameworks, deployment, and tooling for all supported platforms.
+Contracts will be built to the same test suite, as best we can, and use the same front end app.

 ## What's Implemented